-The first case, if we include the current node, then its value is added and then we can not include any of its immediate children, hence the summation of dp2 of all the children will be taken into the count to compute dp1[node].
+In the first case, if we include the current node, then its value is added and then we can not include any of its immediate children, hence the summation of dp2 of all the children will be taken into the count to compute dp1[node].
 That is,

 dp1[node] = tree[node] + sum(dp2[children1], dp2[children2], …)

-The second case, if we do not include the current node, then its value is not added, but the children node can be taken or it cannot be taken, hence the summation of the maximum of both for all the children will be taken into count to compute dp2[node].
+In the second case, if we do not include the current node, then its value is not added, but the children node can be taken or it cannot be taken, hence the summation of the maximum of both for all the children will be taken into count to compute dp2[node].
 That is,

 dp2[node] = tree[node] + sum(max(dp1[children1], dp2[children1]), max(dp1[children2], dp2[children2])…)